QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model.rst

     prob_late = ODEProblem(F, x_0, tspan, p_late)

 Unlike the previous examples, the :math:`\bar{R}_0(t)` functions have discontinuities which might occur.
-We can improve the efficiency of the adaptive time-stepping methods by telling them to step exactly at that point by using ``tstops``
+We can improve the efficiency of the adaptive time-stepping methods by telling them to include a step exactly at those points by using ``tstops``

 Let's calculate the paths: